yashvt/GPA/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - This project was inspired by the need to easily calculate CGPA for students.
-- Thanks to all the contributors who have helped improve this project.